 History is the continuous study of people in societies, cultures and countries.
 Our aim in teaching History is that all students will develop an understanding that the society they live in has been shaped by developments in the past.
 Students at Ashley High School should understand that history is our record of what happened in the past and why.

 Ashley High School students study History in Years 7 to 9 as a requirement of the National Curriculum.
 Throughout Key Stage 3, students learn about British, European and World History through themed units:

 - Year 7: The Romans, The Norman Conquest and Medieval Britain

 - Year 8: Tudors and Stuarts, Transatlantic Slave Trade and The Industrial Revolution

 - Year 9: The Twentieth Century World (Focusing on the two World Wars and 20th Century Civil Rights).
 We finish off by researching Halton Throughout History

-As of September 2016 we will be offering GCSE History as an option.
+In September 2016 we introduced GCSE History as an option.
 The GCSE History content comprises the following elements:

 - One period study (Germany 1890-1945)